gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 +===========================+
 ```

-* Copy driver jar at any location on one of the cdap master node.
+* Copy the driver jar at any location on one of the cdap master nodes.
 For example, copied `h2-1.4.200.jar` in `/tmp` folder.
-* Create a json file with below content and copy that in same directory used in above step.<br/>Name of the json file should be same as jar file with extension `.json`.
-For ex `h2-1.4.200.json`
+* Create a json file with the following content and copy that in the same directory used in the step above.
+The name of the json file should be the same as the jar file with extension `.json`.
+For example, `h2-1.4.200.json`
 ```
 {
  "plugins": [